?wruLATIN ALFABET

 • However, it is unclear WHAT that potential consistency might be, such as if the artists were given free reign and thus a certain artist preferred to use one set of connections while another artist preferred another, or if this decision was made by those higher up.

-• Another reason why I don’t believe letters are used PURELY at random is the fact that some letters are clearly intended to be “lower case” letters, versus the other “UPPER CASE” letters.
-(More on that below.)
+• Another reason why I don’t believe letters are used PURELY at random is the fact that some letters are clearly intended to be “lower case” letters, versus the other “UPPER CASE” letters (as noted above).

 The fact that the letters don’t seem to match up to any single sound or value has made many people give up on it.
-But I think they’re just quitters! there’s more to the Galar language than other people give it credit for.
+But I think they’re just quitters! there’s more to PokéLatin language than other people give it credit for.

 Other facts which I’ve uncovered so far include: